pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 ### Extended SharePoint Embedded capabilities

-This time we also introduced a new command to the SPE (SharePoint Embedded) area which will allow you to list all Container Types.
+This time we also introduced a new command to the SPE (SharePoint Embedded) area that will allow you to list all Container Types.

 You may do that by running: